Understanding Thyroid Gland Disorders

 • Symptoms: fatigue, depression, muscle aches/pain, inability to concentrate, constipation, weight gain, dry skin, cold sensitivity

-• Causes: inflammation of the thyroid gland which can be caused by autoimmune conditions or other factors
+• Causes: inflammation of the thyroid gland which can be caused by autoimmune conditions or other factors.
+Iodine deficiency is a common cause of hypothyroidism, especially in regions with low iodine intake.

 • Hyperthyroidism: the thyroid gland produces an excess of the thyroid hormone